top of page

 Show all

-News No. 30/2024 Construction sites are among the most dangerous work environments, where serious, sometimes fatal accidents occur every year.
-To increase the safety of workers and all
+News .
+30/2024 Construction sites are among the most dangerous workplaces, where serious, sometimes fatal, accidents occur every year.
+To increase the safety of workers and everyone else

 Biennial Equal Opportunities Report

-News Flash No. 14/2024 The Equal Opportunity Code, which went into effect in 2006, requires public and private companies employing more than fifty employees to draft on a
+News Flash No. 14/2024 The Equal Opportunities Code, which came into force in 2006, requires public and private companies with more than fifty employees to draw up, on an annual basis, a report on the number of employees in each category, with a breakdown by gender, age, disability, and ethnic origin.